Writing a news release

-- Keep it brief – one A4 sheet is best.
+- Keep it brief – no more than 500 words (one sheet of A4).

-- Use direct language – e.g. ‘Mary Jones said’ not ‘the meeting was then addressed by Mary Jones’.
+- Use direct language – e.g. say “Mary Jones said” rather than “the meeting was then addressed by Mary Jones”.

 Sending your news release

 - Put the heading of your news release in the subject line of the email.
-For example: ‘Press release: Busyroad residents turn dangerous road into play area’.

 - Put clear spaces between each paragraph to make it easier to read.